charlesm93/charlesm93.github.io/_pages/teaching.md

 Statistics is the backbone of experimental and observational science, and as such it appears in most scientific and quantitative fields.
 But statistics is hard.
-With colleagues, I work hard to distill and communicate important concepts, and develop pedagogically sound papers, notebooks, software and courses.
+With colleagues, I try to distill and communicate important concepts, and develop pedagogically sound papers, notebooks, software and courses.
 Currently I'm writing chapters for the upcoming textbook _Bayesian Workflow_.

 My work as a teacher falls into two categories: